KmanOz/Sonoff-HomeAssistant/README.md

 - stat (Returns the status of the switch via mqtt message)
 - reset (Forces a restart of the switch) (4 long flashes of the status LED)

+If you have installed Version 1.0t you have an additional option.

+- temp (Forces a temperature & humidity check otherwise it's reported every 1 minute) (1 short flash of the status LED)

 When power is first appplied the unit will immediately connect to your WiFi access point / router and mqtt broker.
 When it connects the status LED will flash fast 4 times.
 That's it, your connected.

+If you've installed v1.0t immediately after the 4 fast flashes you will see a short single flash to indicate that the temperature & humidity has been published via mqtt.

-Press the switch on top to turn it on.
+Press the switch on top to turn on the relay.
 Press it again to turn it off and watch the status change on HomeAssistant.
 Toggle the switch on HomeAssistant and the switch will change status accordingly.
 I could have made it more complex, but why?

 To reset the switch manually, press and hold the switch for more than 4 seconds.
 The switch will respond with 4 long flashes and reboot.